Variety KC – Go Baby Go

 But something amazing happened.
 Our physical therapist at her preschool told us about the Variety KC- GoBabyGo! cars and she suggested we apply.
 Honestly I thought it was a long shot.
 But clearly, I did not know Variety yet.
 I filled out the application and a few weeks later I received a phone call from Deborah.
 And when I say she was excited to share the good news, that is a big understatement.
 She was ecstatic to be able to give our little family such an incredible gift and her excitement was felt tenfold in my husband and I. Variety KC was going to personally adapt a car for our Charlotte.
 She was INCLUDED!!
 And not just her – 19 other toddlers were going to feel the same inclusion.

 The next weekend was the build and we experienced pure pride as we watched our little “developmentally delayed” child drive that car with ease.
-And the smile on her face was worth the 2 years of tests and therapies and unknowns.
+And the smile on her face was worth the two years of tests and therapies and unknowns.
 Not only that, we were able to deliver a go baby go car to Charlotte’s best friend Mason who is also severely low tone, but had a benefit in his honor on the day of the build.
 It was incredible.
 His parents and my husband and I were in tears at the gifts we had been given.

 Each year there is a greater need for cars than cars available.
 The labor is donated, costs accrue from the cars themselves, supplies and special equipment.
 Funding is always the biggest hurdle.
 Because it is such a fun and optimistic event, the media is generous in covering it – which means more families hearing about it and more applications for cars.